Bayesian Assessments of Aeroengine Performance with Transfer Learning: Priors

 \section{Priors}

 In this section, we impose priors on the hyperparameters in \eqref{equ:joint_kernel}.
 Priors for the measurement noise and the squared exponential kernel are given by

 where $\epsilon$ is an estimate of the standard deviation of the instrumentation measurement uncertainty, $\mathcal{N}^{+}$ represents a half-Gaussian distribution and $\mathcal{U}$ represents a uniform distribution.
-Priors for the Fourier kernel are detailed below.
+For the planar kernel, in this paper we set $\eta=0.96$ and assign